tbrunsch/Marple/README.md

 ## Analysis Support for Iterables, Arrays, and Maps

-The ["Iterables" tab](#iterables-tab) in the inspection dialog offers common operations for `Iterable`s and arrays: Filter, Map, ForEach, Collect, and ToMap.
+The ["Iterables" tab](#iterables-tab) in the inspection dialog offers common operations for `Iterable`s and arrays: Filter, Map, ForEach, Collect, ToMap, Count, and Group.
 Similarly, the ["Maps" tab](#maps-tab) offers common operations for `Map` keys and values: Filter and Map.

 ## Expression Evaluation